 These magnifiers contain a camera that can be directed at the images in the font of the room and displayed on the screen in front of you.

 Additionally, this device features an option to adjust the magnification to as much as 82x, as well as color selection, and contrast settings.
 A mirror image display can also be used for shaving and applying makeup.

 Telescopes are low vision devices that are used for distance vision clarity.
 They are available in handheld, clip-on, mounted, or hands-free variations.
 Telescopes are useful for reading street signs, the board in school, watching TV or a ball game, and any other distance vision task.
 Some people use telescopes to read the number on the scale, or a label on a product in the supermarket.

 As the market for low vision devices continues to grow, it is important to be in touch with your optometrist or low vision specialist on a regular basis to ensure that you are truly benefiting from the device you have purchased.

 When chosen correctly, your low vision device can enhance your quality of life, and give you the vision you need to live your life with greater independence.

-Low Vision In Children »
+E-Scoop Glasses for Low Vision »